davidjohnbarton/actor-booking-scraper/README.md

 }
 ```

-Otherwise the output will be much more comprehensive, especially the `rooms` array, which will however
+Otherwise the output will be much more comprehensive, especially the `rooms` array, which will, however,
 contain data only if the `checkIn` and `checkOut` INPUT attributes are set.

 ```javascript